 Step 1: Concept Plan Review Meeting

 The first step in developing is a Concept Plan Review Meeting, which is a basic review of your request to see if it meets the basic requirements of the American Fork Municipal Code.
 No formal plans are required for this meeting; however, basic concept plans allow staff to provide more thorough feedback.
-Concept Plan Review Meetings are scheduled on Mondays between 10 am -12:00 pm, in 30-minute online appointment sessions.
+Concept Plan Review Meetings are scheduled on Tuesdays between 9:00 am - 10:30 am, in 30-minute online appointment sessions.
 Contact Development Services at 801-763-3060 to schedule an appointment.
 If your project is ready, the next step is with the Development Review Committee.